KarynaMisnik/C-programming-notes/README.md

 The comma operator in C is used to separate multiple expressions where only the rightmost expression's value is returned.
 It is often used to write concise code, especially in loop constructs and complex expressions.

-1. Multiple Expressions in a Single Statement:<br>
+1. Multiple Expressions in a Single Statement:

 ```C
 #include <stdio.h>